Plague Inc.: Gameplay

-Plague Inc. is a strategy-simulation game in which the player indirectly controls a plague, which has infected patient zero.
-The player can choose between game modes and pathogens and complete the objective set by the game mode by evolving the plague and adapting to various environments.
-The goals include but are not limited to, infecting and killing the world's population with a pathogen, enslaving the world's population with the 'Neurax Worm', converting the world's population into zombies with the 'Necroa Virus'(which eventually became the basis for After Inc.), establishing the Planet of the Apes with the 'Simian Flu', or corrupting humanity with the 'Shadow Plague'.
+Plague Inc. is a strategy-simulation and action game in which the player indirectly controls a plague, which has infected patient zero and a scientist.
+The player can only choose between game modes and pathogens and complete the objective set by the game mode by deevolving the plague and adapting to various environments like hot and cold places.
+The goals include but are not limited to, infecting and killing the world's population with a pathogen, enslaving the world's population with the 'Neurax Worm', converting the world's population into zombies with the 'Necroa Virus' (which eventually became the basis for After Inc.), establishing the Planet of the Apes with the 'Simian Flu', or corrupting humanity with the 'Shadow Plague'.
 However, there is a time pressure to complete the game before humans (the opponent) develop a cure for the plague.

 The developer has said it is 'a bit like the film Contagion except you are on the other side'.
 The film Contagion was a partial inspiration for the game, according to the developer.
 The developer has said the game was partially inspired by Pandemic 2, a browser-based Flash game released in 2008 by Dark Realm Studios.

 Disease types

 The player can use many different types of pathogens, each with its own advantages and disadvantages which influence evolution decisions.
 Initially, the player may only select bacteria.
 There are four modes of gameplay for each plague type.
 They are Casual, Normal, Brutal, and Mega Brutal; with Mega Brutal being accessed by clicking the yellow biohazard button under the Brutal icon.
 Subsequent pathogens are unlocked by winning the game with the previous one on Normal or Brutal Mode.
-These include virus, fungus, parasite, prion, nano-virus, and bio-weapon.
-There are also fictional special plague types, including the mind-controlling Neurax Worm, the zombie plague Necroa Virus, the "Simian Flu" from Rise of the Planet of the Apes, the vampire themed Shadow Plague, and the customizable Disease X from the 1.18.6 "The Cure".
+These include viruses, fungi, parasites, prions, nano-viruses, and bio-weapons.
+There are also fictional special plague types, including the mind-controlling Neurax Worm, the zombie plague Necroa Virus, the "Simian Flu" from Rise of the Planet of the Apes, the vampire themed Shadow Plague, the crystalizing Xenolith, and the customizable Disease X from the 1.18.6 "The Cure" mode (note that The Cure is a separate game mode from the regular Plague Inc.).